cseanburns/geo-titles/manuscript/title-manuscript.md

 that there is a preference for generality in article titles;
 however, although the difference was statistically significant, the effect size was minimal.
-Additionally, all sub-hypotheses mostly yielded non-significant results or showed weak relationships.
+Additionally, our sub-hypotheses mostly yielded non-significant results or showed weak relationships.
 These results indicated that
 the reasons behind this phenomenon are complex,